 Which states already allow undocumented students to qualify for in-state tuition rates?

 More than 60 percent of our foreign-born population currently lives in a state with tuition equity.
-Undocumented residents who meet certain criteria can access in-state tuition in 19 states.
-Sixteen of these states (California, Colorado, Connecticut, Illinois, Kansas, Maryland, Minnesota, Nebraska, New Jersey, New Mexico, New York, Oklahoma, Oregon, Texas, Utah, and Washington) have state-wide tuition equity laws or policies while three states (Hawaii, Michigan, and Rhode Island) have tuition equity policies at major educational institutions.
+Undocumented residents who meet certain criteria can access in-state tuition in 20 states and the District of Columbia.
+Sixteen of these states and the District of Columbia (California, Colorado, Connecticut, Illinois, Kansas, Maryland, Minnesota, Nebraska, New Jersey, New Mexico, New York, Oklahoma, Oregon, Texas, Utah, and Washington) have state-wide tuition equity laws or policies while three states (Hawaii, Michigan, and Rhode Island) have tuition equity policies at major educational institutions.
 While this is great progress, there remains work to be done in the remaining states in which legislators have not yet passed tuition equity laws.
 On the most restrictive end of the spectrum, Georgia explicitly prohibits undocumented students from accessing in-state tuition while Alabama and South Carolina bar undocumented students from even enrolling in public institutions of higher education.

 What can I do?